-Randwick City CouncilOur Candidates and Our Plans for Randwick
+Randwick City CouncilOur Councillors and Our Plans for Randwick

 Murray was first elected in 1995 and has been Randwick’s Mayor twice.
 He introduced the Council’s first long term strategic plan and the environmental levy, which have combined to make the Council both financially sustainable and environmentally responsible.